 - Like many RFID-enabled cards, certain conditions can cause damage to the card (such as exposure to high heat, water, extreme bending, strong magnets, or held too close to a mobile device for extended periods).

-- If a card is physically damaged, it may be time to deactivate it and request a new RFID program card.
+- If a card is physically damaged, it may be time to deactivate it and request a new RFID Program Card.

 -